thedhanawada/me/index.md

 _Assistant System Engineer_<br>
 - <i class="fas fa-award"></i> Recipient of Star of the Learners Group
-- Researched emerging trends, solutions, products, and startup opportunities in retail technologies
+- Identified emerging trends, solutions, products, and startup opportunities in retail technologies and provided the organization with the tools it needs to stay on top of the industry
-- Created disruptive competitive advantages for retail enterprises by applying new technologies to existing problems
+- Applied new technologies to existing problems to create disruptive competitive advantages for retail enterprises
-- Maintained the network code, managed enterprise sandboxes, coordinated the regular activities in the innovation space, and ensuring the technology is always functional
+- Ensured that the technology was always operational, maintained the network code, managed enterprise sandboxes, coordinated the regular activities in the innovation space, and managed the enterprise sandboxes

 ## Research